WMHT-FM

-WMHT-FM (89.1 MHz) is a listener-supported, non-commercial radio station licensed to Schenectady, and serving the Capital District of New York.
-It has a classical music radio format, with most programming originating in-house, but with some shows and news from National Public Radio, American Public Media and the Public Radio Exchange.
-It is the sister station to WMHT Channel 17, the PBS member station for the Albany/Schenectady/Troy media market.

-WMHT-FM has an effective radiated power (ERP) of 6,100 watts.
-The transmitter is located on the Helderberg Escarpment antenna farm on Pinnacle Road in New Salem, New York.
+WMHT-FM (89.1 FM) is a non-commercial radio station licensed to Schenectady, New York, United States, and serving the Capital District of New York.
+Co-owned with PBS member station WMHT (channel 17), the station has a classical music format along with some assorted public radio shows from NPR, APM and PRX.
+WMHT-FM's transmitter is located on the Helderberg Escarpment antenna farm on Pinnacle Road in New Salem, New York.
 WMHT-FM broadcasts using HD Radio technology.

-WMHT-FM programming is also heard on a part-time basis on FM 88.7 WRHV in Poughkeepsie, which is involved in one of the last radio timeshare arrangements in the United States alongside State University of New York at New Paltz-owned WFNP-FM.
-From October 2005 to March 2006, WMHT-FM programming was also heard on co-owned FM 97.7 WBKK in Amsterdam.
+WMHT-FM programming is also heard on a part-time basis on WRHV in Poughkeepsie, which is involved in one of the last radio timeshare arrangements in the United States alongside State University of New York at New Paltz-owned WFNP-FM.
+From October 2005 to March 2006, WMHT-FM programming was also heard on co-owned WBKK in Amsterdam.
 That station now airs an adult album alternative format, also heard on WMHT-FM's HD2 digital subchannel.

 History

 From its founding in 1972, WMHT-FM has been a classical music station.
-The plans for the format came into being in the wake of 92.3 WFLY leaving the classical format in 1969 and an ensuing protest from prominent members of the community.
+The plans for the format came into being in the wake of WFLY leaving the classical format in 1969 and an ensuing protest from prominent members of the community.
 Although a number of PBS stations were launching sister NPR news and information stations, the presence of NPR affiliate 90.3 WAMC in Albany kept WMHT from such an opportunity.